The ultimate guide on how to start a construction blog: free resources, step by step guide, and ideas for your blog.

 This question is HUGE.
 If you choose to broad a topic, you probably won’t get anywhere.
 I know that sounds discouraging, but better to find that out now than 3 years in with almost no improvement in traffic.
 A niche blog topic is a topic that is narrow in scope- focused only one core thing.
 The biggest you should go is by trade: a roofing blog, a carpentry blog, etc. The smallest you can go really depends on how many searches there are for the subject.
 So you want to find that sweet spot: wide enough to appeal to a large audience of readers (thus increasing your traffic and rank in google) but small enough to be able to still be competitive and so that your blog as a continuous theme.
-Jim Lillig, community manager at BeThePro Forum and marketer at Bosch Tools explains in this course why it’s SO crucial to have a niche topic, along with some great examples of successful blogs.
+Jim Lillig, community manager at BeThePro Forum and marketer at Bosch Tools explains why it’s SO crucial to have a niche topic, along with some great examples of successful blogs.

 Here’s a couple good examples: